chARpack/chARpack.github.io/src/routes/development/00-implementation/00-introduction.md

 In this development guide we explain the fundamental implementation details about chARp.

 ## Overview

+For a short introduction to the Unity functionalities most used in this project, see *Using Unity*.

 ### Important scripts
 chARp is built using many scripts for specific purposes (e.g. a settings script for the settings menu).
 However, there are some larger and more important scripts: